ibm-cloud-docs/vpc/pps-account-id-responsibilities.md

 # Responsibilities for managing consumer account IDs
 {: #pps-consumer-account-id-responsibilities}

-As a service provider, you are responsible for managing your consumer account IDs.
-Currently, tracking or validating account IDs is not supported.
-The responsibility of managing, approving, and revoking consumer account IDs lies entirely with you as the service provider.
-{: attention}

-## Responsibilities
-{: #pps-consumer-responsibilities}

 The following are your responsibilities as a Private Path service provider when managing consumer account IDs: